RichardDastardly/ModuleTintable/README.md

 since I last used Delphi ( and the first bit of code in anything for a couple of years, it's surprising how easy you forget ).

 So, it's probably going to be awful.

+License: All Rights Reserved.
+Including the right to change the license at any time.